Featured Image: Rocket Lab

 |Specific Impulse (ISP)||311 s||343 s|

 Electron’s first stage is composed of linerless common bulkhead tanks for propellant, and an interstage, and powered by nine sea-level Rutherford engines.
-The second stage also consists of tanks for propellant (~2,000 kg) and is powered by a single vacuum optimized Rutherford engine.
-The main difference between these two variations of the Rutherford engine is that the latter has an extended nozzle that results in improved performance in near-vacuum conditions.
+The second stage also consists of tanks for propellant (~2,000 kg of propellant) and is powered by a single vacuum optimized Rutherford engine.
+The main difference between these two variations of the Rutherford engine is that the latter has an expanded nozzle that results in improved performance in near-vacuum conditions.

 For the Love At First Insight mission, the company introduced an update to the second stage by stretching it by 0.5 m.
 Moreover, they flew an Autonomous Flight Termination System (AFTS) for the first time.